 There has been a pressing need for a credible, reproducible and easily obtainable intelligence tool relevant to those admitted with infection.
 Such data could be utilised through the application of quality improvement methodologies in organisations and regions seeking to improve their outcomes.

 Commissioned by NHS Improvement and NHS England, and working in partnership with The Imperial College Health Partners (ICHP) through the Patient Safety Collaborative, and building on the methodology for measuring sepsis previously published by Oxford Academic Health Science Network (AHSN), the ambition was to create a dashboard that could be accessed by patients, clinicians, managers, data analysts and researchers to identify the infection population and be meaningful in the context of all of these audiences.
 At the same time, the team wished to showcase the power and importance of the use of data in the right context.

-A dashboard tool was developed which enables NHS staff – for the first time ever – to use reliable data to monitor and assess the impact of interventions on deteriorating patients with suspicion of sepsis.
-It focuses on measurement of interventions, which helps local teams determine which methods work best, and which may need to be spread more widely across their organisation.
+A dashboard tool was developed that enables NHS staff – for the first time ever – to use reliable data to monitor and assess the impact of interventions on deteriorating patients with suspicion of sepsis.
+It focuses on the measurement of interventions, which help local teams determine which methods work best, and which may need to be spread more widely across their organisation.